Aviles17/Arch-files/README.md

   - Use **wofi** package for menu management
   - Install Thunar File explorer based on GTK and delete Dolphin
   - Install a browser of your choise.
 Current configuration: Zen-Browser on WIN+B
+- For login and autentication use SSDM package, and for the theme installation the repo: https://github.com/Aviles17/sddm-backup-repo
+  - This repo is a fork frokm the original repo from Keyitdev https://github.com/Keyitdev/sddm-astronaut-theme

 ## Terminal (Kitty)
 - You should have installed at least one or more Nerd-Font of your choise